mayerrobert/jmurmel/Murmel-vs-CL.md

 ## Omissions:

 - no keyword arguments, e.g.

     (write "bla" :escape nil :stream t)  ; CL
     (write "bla" nil t)  ; Murmel

-- no `tagbody/go`
+- no `tagbody/go`, no `loop` macro
 - the numeric tower is tiny: no bigints, ratios, complex
+- no multi-dimension arrays
 - the reader rejects numbers with a trailing dot, i.e. `1.` is the integer 1 in Common Lisp but an `reader-error` in Murmel
 - no symbol macros
 - no userdefined reader macros
 - no `#.` reader macro
 - the reader doesn't eval anything
-- no support for various other special forms and functions from the ANSI spec
+- various other special forms and functions from the ANSI spec are missing